pairshaped/curlingio-docs/docs/for-curlers/curler-profiles.md

 ## Creating a Curler Profile

-If you've never registered with Curling I/O before then you'll most likely be asked to create a new curler profile.
+If you've never registered with Curling IO before then you'll most likely be asked to create a new curler profile.
 Once you've created a curler profile it will be available for all future registrations (no need to keep keying in the same information).

 Just follow the instructions and fill in the required information to continue.